Mitsos132005/PowerShell/README.md

 # PowerShell
-A repository with all my PowerShell programs and projects
+Here you'll find all my JavaScript programs and projects that I have done over the years